huggingface/blog/quanto-diffusers.md

 ## Conclusion

 In this post, we showed how to quantize Transformer models from Diffusers and optimize their memory consumption.
 The effects of quantization become more visible when we additionally quantize the text encoders involved in the mix.
 We hope you will apply some of the workflows to your projects and benefit from them 🤗

+Thanks to [Pedro Cuenca](https://github.com/pcuenca) for his extensive reviews on the post.